cybernetics/JTemplate/README.md

 Applications may also define their own custom modifiers.
 This is discussed in more detail later.

-#### Section Markers
+### Section Markers
 Section markers define a repeating section of content.
-The marker name must refer to a list value in the data dictionary.
-Content between the markers is repeated once for each element in the list.
+The marker name must refer to an iterable value in the data dictionary.
+Content between the markers is repeated once for each element in the collection.
 The element provides the data dictionary for each successive iteration through the section.
-If the list is missing (i.e. `null`) or empty, the section's content is excluded from the output.
+If the iterable value is missing (i.e. `null`) or empty, the section's content is excluded from the output.

-For example, a service that provides information about homes for sale might return a list of available properties as follows:
+For example, a data dictionary that contains information about homes for sale might look like this:

-    [
     {
+        "properties": [
+            {
                 "streetAddress": "17 Cardinal St.",
                 "listPrice": 849000,
                 "numberOfBedrooms": 4,
                 "numberOfBathrooms": 3
             },
             {
                 "streetAddress": "72 Wedgemere Ave.",
                 "listPrice": 1650000,
                 "numberOfBedrooms": 5,
                 "numberOfBathrooms": 3
             },
             ...
         ]
+    }

 A template to present these results in an HTML table is shown below.
-Dot notation is used to refer to the list itself, and variable markers are used to refer to the properties of the list elements.
 The `format` modifier is used to present the list price as a localized currency value:

     <html>
     <head>